Inflation and late-time accelerated expansion driven by $k$-essence degenerate dynamics: The early Universe

 The above assertions become more comprehensible with the simplest dimensionless potential $V=\mu^2\phi^2/2$, with which eq (\ref{eq12}) takes the form

 where the parameters are now

 The real mass of the field is given by the dimensionless parameter $\mu=m/(\mu_d^4\kappa^3)$.
 Eq. (\ref{eq14}) now becomes

 which is a fifth degree polynomial that cannot be algebraically solved for $X$.
 However, since it does not depend explicitly on $\phi$, it has a constant solution $X=X_{at}$, which grows with the parameters as $[\alpha_1/(162\alpha_2)]^{1/5}$.
 Inflation ends when the potential becomes of the order of the kinetic term.
 However, when compared with its very large initial value, the field will be negligible in the final state so, we assume that it ends with $\phi_f\approx0$.
-Then, one can rewrite the scale factor as
+Then, from eq. (\ref{eq20}) we find the number of e-folds